-Clay Engineering bricks are categorised into two types: Class 'A' with a compressive strength of 125N/mm2 and Class 'B' with a compressive strength of 75N/mm2.
+Clay Engineering bricks are categorised into two types:

+- Class 'A' with a compressive strength of 125N/mm2; and - Class 'B' with a compressive strength of 75N/mm2.

 Following on from the introduction of the new Standard for clay bricks, BS 771-1, the strength categories of these bricks were increased purely due to a change in the preparations of the sample prior to compressive testing.
-THE BASIC COMPOSITION OF THE BRICKS HAS NOT CHANGED.
+The basic composition of the bricks has not changed.

-The use of Clay Class B and Concrete EQs is covered in both BS 5628: Part 3 and PD 6697.

-The requirement for long term durability should not be confused with the different compressive strengths exhibited by different materials.
+The use of Clay Class B and Concrete Engineering bricks are covered in both BS 5628-3:2005 and PD 6697:2019 The requirement for long term durability should not be confused with the different compressive strengths exhibited by different materials.
 Only a few specialised structural situations require bricks with strengths in excess of 35N/mm2.
-In the majority of situations, where durability is the prime requirement, Concrete EQs perform in the same away as Clay Class B bricks.
+In the majority of situations, where durability is the prime requirement, concrete engineering bricks perform in the same away as Clay Class B bricks.